Our principles of data protection

 We collect some information about you automatically when you visit our websites or use our services, like your IP address and device type.
 We also collect information when you navigate through our websites and services, including what pages you looked at and what links you clicked on.
 This information is useful for us, as it helps us get a better understanding of how you're using our websites and services so that we can continue to provide the best experience possible (e.g., by personalizing the content you see).

-Information we collect from your financial accounts using E-check, (ACH Banking software and Plaid using Industry standards):
+Information we collect from your financial accounts using E-check, (ACH Banking software, Plaid, or Microbilt using Industry standards):

 Should you request to pay your current or future orders using e-check, ACH processing, or use other credit facilities made available to you, we are required by federal and state regulations to verify your financial information.
 We use an authorized and approved third party service to satisfy this requirement.
 The information we receive from the financial product of these service providers and those that maintain your financial accounts varies depending on a number of factors, including the specific e-check services requested and used by you, as well as the information made available by those third-party providers.
 But, in general, we collect the following types of identifiers, commercial information, and other personal information from your financial product and service providers:

 - Account information, including financial institution name, account name, account type, account ownership, branch number, IBAN, BIC, account number, routing number, and sort code;

 - Information about an account's balance, including current and available balance;

 - Information about credit accounts, including due dates, balances owed, payment amounts and dates, transaction history, credit limit, repayment status, and interest rate;